| Day 1: History 26/01/2026 |

 Adrien Tournier

-at 14:00 - 15:00 in Lecture Hall Mobile networks are in continual evolution—constantly updated in order to remain the same, to borrow Wendy Chun’s formulation.
+at 14:00 - 15:00 in S.UA6 - Lecture Room Mobile networks are in continual evolution—constantly updated in order to remain the same, to borrow Wendy Chun’s formulation.
 Habits shift, or mostly persist; new networks and new terminals promise transformation while often delivering more of the familiar, wrapped in recurring narratives of revolution.
 The ongoing deployment of 5G invites us to interrogate the temporalities and trajectories of mobile networks at both local and global scales.
-Revisiting changes in market structures, mobile practices, and consumption patterns in Europe since the 1990s can help us clarify what, precisely, constitutes “change” in mobile networks—and how these infrastructures both reshape and reproduce existing sociotechnical arrangements. | Adrien Tournier | Lecture Hall |
+Revisiting changes in market structures, mobile practices, and consumption patterns in Europe since the 1990s can help us clarify what, precisely, constitutes “change” in mobile networks—and how these infrastructures both reshape and reproduce existing sociotechnical arrangements. | Adrien Tournier | S.UA6 - Lecture Room |

-| 15:00 - 15:30 | | | Open Area |
+| 15:00 - 15:30 | | | S.UA5 - Break Room |

 | Day 2: Politics 27/01/2026 |

-| 09:00 - 09:30 | | | Open Area |
+| 09:00 - 09:30 | | | S.UA5 - Break Room |

-| 09:30 - 10:30 | Keynote: An extractivist AI: The global circulation of data work and critical natural resources
+| 09:30 - 10:30 | Keynote: An Extractivist AI: The Global Circulation of Data Work and Critical Natural Resources

 by

-Paola Tubaro Keynote: An extractivist AI: The global circulation of data work and critical natural resources
+Paola Tubaro Keynote: An Extractivist AI: The Global Circulation of Data Work and Critical Natural Resources

 by